On the Outage Probability of Multiuser Multiple Antenna Systems with Non-Orthogonal Multiple Access for Air-Ground Communications: Introduction

 Due to the strict nature of the \ac{atm} systems, the constraints considered in this paper are as follows: the aircraft's transmission power is fixed according to the \ac{sesar} project specifications \cite{sesar,LDACSSpec19}, aligning with the power limits of the protected L-band.
 This fixed transmission power is necessary to maintain simplicity in the onboard system.
 For the same reason, we also assume a single antenna element on the aircraft.
 On the other hand, we consider an antenna array at the \ac{gs}.
 All aircraft in the system must meet the guaranteed rate to ensure the reliable transmission of flight critical messages.
 We consider two cases: a) an equal-rate system in which all aircraft transmit at the system's guaranteed rate, and b) a variable-rate system, where aircraft transmit at least at the guaranteed rate.

 Using the extended channel model and considering the constraints and requirements of aeronautical communications systems, this paper focuses on the fundamental research of multiuser multiple antenna technology for \ac{ag} communications.
-The main contributions are listed as follows: \begin{itemize} \item We study the multiuser multiple antenna system technology with \ac{noma} within a realistic geometry-based stochastic \ac{ag} channel model and motivate the outage regime. \item We evaluate the outage probability under three decoding algorithms.
-These algorithms minimize the outage probability for either only \ac{sic} decoders or \ac{sic} decoders in conjunction with joint group decoding. \item The first algorithm is the \ac{ssa}, which minimizes the outage probability for \ac{sic} decoders.
+The main contributions are listed as follows: \begin{itemize} \item We study the multiuser multiple antenna system technology with \ac{noma} within a realistic geometry-based stochastic \ac{ag} channel model, which is inherently quasi-static. \rewthree{Using this quasi-static \ac{noma} channel model, we examine the information outage probability under partial decoding, where some aircraft can be successfully decoded while others experience outage.} \item We evaluate outage probability \rewthree{of individual aircraft} under three decoding algorithms.
+These algorithms minimize the outage probability for either only \ac{sic} decoders or \ac{sic} decoders in conjunction with joint group decoding.
+The proposed algorithms also derive practical strategies for implementing these decoding strategies. \item The first algorithm is the \ac{ssa}, which minimizes the outage probability for \ac{sic} decoders.
 We compare \ac{ssa} with the decoding order strategies proposed in \cite{vblast} and \cite{order2}.
 We show that \ac{ssa} outperforms the decoding ordering strategy in \cite{order2}.
 Moreover, we prove that the \ac{vblast} algorithm \cite{vblast} finds an optimal solution that minimizes the outage probability in equal-rate systems but it cannot obtain an optimal decoding order in variable-rate systems.
 Hence, \ac{ssa} outperforms V-BLAST in variable-rate systems. \item The second algorithm is the \ac{gsa}.
 It determines the minimum achievable outage probability for a given capacity region.
 To achieve this minimum outage probability, it is necessary to use the \ac{sic} decoders together with joint group decoders. \ac{gsa} significantly reduces the outage probability compared to \ac{ssa}.
 The difference between \ac{gsa} and \ac{ssa} becomes more apparent when the number of transmitting aircraft is large. \item The third algorithm is the \ac{lgsa}.
 It is a version of \ac{gsa} that forces the joint group decoding to be done in small groups.
 It does not obtain the optimal solution like \ac{gsa}, but it provides a more feasible solution for real-world applications while still proposing a significant improvement over \ac{ssa}. \end{itemize}